HugoSmits/launchWebSetupUdacity/README.md

 application.secret_key = 'SuperSecretKey'

 ```
-the import can not be removed to avoid ImportError because it result in Error: Does not contain WSGI application 'application'.
+The import can not be removed to avoid ImportError because it result in Error: Does not contain WSGI application 'application'.

 ##### To clone to the server to the catalog directory:
 ```